AI at Oxford.

 What happens if we don't govern AI and what does good governance look like for artificial intelligence?

-Two women sit outside of a coffee shop laughing
+Two women laughing and holding coffee cups outside of a cafe

 What are the impacts of AI on society and what would happen if it went unchecked and ungoverned?